marcusdesai/utote/README.md

 performance.
 The simd functionality is **nightly** only, while the scalar versions can be used on stable.

-The nightly only SIMD implementation uses [packed_simd] and the unstable
+The nightly only simd implementation uses [packed_simd] and the unstable
 features: [const_generics] and [const_evaluatable_checked] (all behind the feature flag `"simd"`). `packed_simd` was chosen over alternatives due to its simplicity and based on the assumption that when [std::simd] is stabilised it